bhpush/diffusion-chat-app/README.md

 # diffusion-chat-app

-This is sample chat application using Node JS & Diffusion Cloud Users can chat in realtime across various meeting rooms.
+This is sample chat application using Node JS & Diffusion Cloud.
+Users can chat in realtime across various meeting rooms.
 A simple projects, illustrating production and consumption of chat messages to and from a Diffusion Cloud instance.